Figure It In, LLC

 0 Comments

-PictureBy ASHISH SHARMA from Pexels
+PictureBy ASHISH SHARMA from Pexels on Canva

 Each year as the holidays approach, dread seems to consume me more and more.
 For example, it has been at least two years since I stopped listening to Christmas music, eight years since I decorated anything for ANY holiday, and one year since I resolved on Thanksgiving that it would be my last.
 This reflection is about transforming my resentment by calling myself out...